danpersa/tech.zalando.com/README.rst

 You need Git and Docker_ to build static HTML (should also work now with latest version of boot2docker and Docker 1.3+):

+Important: to deploy on tech.zalando.com your public ssh key needs to be deployed there first!

 Clone the sources on your local machine (if not done already):

 .. code-block:: bash